-Women's International League for Peace and Freedom - Australia (WILPF) is a feminist, non-aligned, anti-war and peace-building member-based organisation.
+Women's International League for Peace and Freedom - Australia WILPF is a feminist, non-aligned, anti-war and peace-building member-based organisation.
 WILPF brings women together to oppose conflict, violence and global militarisation, and provides a unique space for peace activists across Australia and globally to work together for a sustainable peace.

-WILPF envisions a world free from violence and armed conflict, in which human rights are protected; and the diversity of women and men are equally empowered at the local, national and international levels.
 Further details about WILPF Australia's work and information on how to join as a member is available at: wilpf.org.au and Women's International League for Peace and Freedom Australia Militarisation in Australia: Normalisation and Mythology.
 May 2021.